oleg-starostin-mobidev/table-rotate/README.md

 * Application creates build in `build` folder, but there is file in the root, called `cli.js`, which requires the source from `build` folder.
 It is done for simplicity running the cli tool.
 * There is sample csv file in the root folder called `input.csv`, it could be used as an example of input file and also for testing application
+* In project used husky for pre-commit and pre-push hooks. `npm run lint` is running on each pre-commit hook and `npm test` is running on pre-push hook